show_page.php1 : in28.jpg

 HISTORY: A slow growing neoplasm removed from the 2nd digit of the left forepaw

-HISTOPATHOLOGIC DESCRIPTION: Haired skin, 2nd digit, left paw (per contributor): Expanding the dermis, elevating the mildly hyperplastic epidermis, and surrounding few dysplastic and haphazardly arranged hair follicles and adnexa is a well vascularized, pedunculated, 2.5 x 1 cm mass composed of thick, tightly packed collagen bundles admixed with loosely arranged collagen and moderate numbers of reactive fibroblasts.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin, 2nd digit, left paw (per contributor): Expanding the dermis, elevating the mildly hyperplastic epidermis, and surrounding few dysplastic and haphazardly arranged hair follicles and adnexa is a well-vascularized, pedunculated, 2.5 cm x 1 cm mass composed of thick, tightly packed collagen bundles interspersed with loosely arranged collagen and moderate numbers of reactive fibroblasts.
 Near the tip of the mass, collagen bundles are separated by clear space and lymphatics are ectatic (edema).
-Within the neck of the mass, there are few scattered perivascular lymphocytes, plasma cells, macrophages, and neutrophils.
+Within the base of the mass, there are few scattered perivascular lymphocytes, plasma cells, macrophages, and neutrophils.
 There is diffuse, mild, orthokeratotic hyperkeratosis, acanthosis, spongiosis, intracellular edema, and short, rarely anastamosing rete ridges.
 Multifocally within the subjacent dermis, hair follicles and adnexa are surrounded by occasional lymphocytes, plasma cells, and macrophages.

 MORPHOLOGIC DIAGNOSIS: Haired skin, 2nd digit, left forepaw (per contributor): Acrochordon, breed not specified, canine.